netdev01/rv-overnights/docs/additional-nights-available.md

 - **selectedDate** (string): The starting date for additional nights in YYYY-MM-DD format
 - **additionalNights** (number): The number of additional nights to check for availability (integer)
 - **isChangeRequest** (boolean): Whether this is a change request for existing booking (true/false).
-If true, the function will automatically identify and exclude the original booking dates from conflict checking using the selectedDate to match the booking's checkIn date
+If true, the `currentBooking` parameter must be provided to identify the original booking to exclude from conflict checking
+- **currentBooking** (object): Required when `isChangeRequest` is true.
+An object with `checkIn` and `checkout` properties (YYYY-MM-DD format) representing the original booking dates to exclude from conflict checking
 - **allBookings** (array): List of existing future booking ranges, each as an object with `checkIn` and `checkout` properties (YYYY-MM-DD format)
 - **userBooking** (array): List of current user's future booking ranges, each as an object with `checkIn` and `checkout` properties (YYYY-MM-DD format)
 - **daysAvailableToHost** (array): List of days of the week when hosting is available (e.g., ["Monday", "Tuesday", "Wednesday"])